A Jordan-Chevalley decomposition beyond algebraic groups: Introduction

 \section{Introduction}

 The Jordan decomposition allows us to write any invertible matrix over a perfect field as a product of a unipotent matrix by a diagonalizable matrix.
 In a linear algebraic group, the two factors of the decomposition belong to the group as well and do not depend on the linear representation, yielding the so-called Jordan-Chevalley decomposition: every linear algebraic group is a semidirect product of its unipotent radical and a reductive group (see, for example, Chap 1, Section 4 in \cite{borel}).
-The following holds:
+We recall below a few more details about the subgroups component of the decomposition.

 \begin{fact} Let $G$ be a linear algebraic group.
 Then $G$ can be decomposed as

 where $N$ is a closed connected nilpotent torsion-free group and $P = F H$, where $F < P$ is finite and $H = P^0$ is the product of a semisimple group $S = [H, H]$ by an algebraic torus $T = Z(H)^0$.
 Any other semidirect cofactor of $N$ is a conjugate of $P$. \end{fact}